openstack/nova/doc/source/runnova/getting.started.rst

 * dnsmasq
 * vlan
 * open-iscsi and iscsitarget (if you use iscsi volumes)
-* aoetools and vblade-persist (if you use aoe-volumes)

 Nova uses cutting-edge versions of many packages.
 There are ubuntu packages in the nova-core trunk ppa.
 You can use add this ppa to your sources list on an